hiranyadeka842github/DLSBLOGAZURECLOUD/README.md

         GITHUB REPOS

    For any changes to master branch Build & Release pipelines to be triggered automatically which will be based on approval for the corresponding feature branches used by multiple developers.
+For production deployment, there should be pre-deployment approvals in place which needs be approved by designated reviewers.

         Azure boards to be used for easy traccking, querying, reporting and graphical represntation of individual and related jobs & tasks.